Spreaddit/.github/profile/README.md

 # Spreaddit - A Reddit-like Application

 Welcome to Spreaddit!
-This README will guide you through the setup and usage of our Reddit-like application.
-Spreaddit aims to provide a platform for users to engage in discussions, share content, and connect with communities.
+Our Reddit-like application aims to provide a platform for users to engage in discussions, share content, and connect with communities.

 ## Table of Contents